ScrapeGraphAI/n8n-nodes-scrapegraphai/README.md

   <img src="./nodes/scrapegraphAI.svg" width="250" alt="ScrapegraphAI Logo">
 </p>

-This is a node for [ScrapegraphAI](https://scrapegraphai.com) for n8n.
+This is the official node for [ScrapegraphAI](https://scrapegraphai.com) for n8n.
 It allows you to use ScrapegraphAI's powerful web scraping and data extraction capabilities within your n8n workflows.

 ## Installation